• Skip to primary navigation

 Specialty: Family Medicine

-Dr. Stephen Chao is a family physician at Legacy Community Health Services, a federally qualified health center in Houston.
-He is also a clinical assistant professor of family medicine at the University of Texas Health Science Center at Houston, and was previously on the faculty at Baylor College of Medicine.
+Dr. Stephen Chao is an assistant professor of family medicine at the University of Texas Health Science Center at Houston.
+He was previously a staff physician at Legacy Community Health Services, a federally qualified health center in Houston, and was also previously on the faculty at Baylor College of Medicine.

 Born and raised in Houston, Dr. Chao attended Rice University, graduating with degrees in Biochemistry and Health Policy.
-He received his medical degree from the University of Texas Health Science Center at San Antonio.
+He received his medical degree from the University of Texas Health Science Center at San Antonio and also a Masters in Public Health from the University of Texas School of Public Health.
 He completed his family medicine residency training at UT Health San Antonio and is committed to caring for the underserved residents of Houston and Harris County.
 His interests include care for immigrant and refugee populations, community health, and public policy.

 Kevin Grumbach, MD, FAAFP